Recommendation: Do NOT install the upgrade until compatibility requirements are met.

-As a product, Windows 10 is the start of a new service model for Microsoft, one without big announced releases.
-For individual users, Microsoft will be pushing feature updates, upgrades and fixes to Windows 10 as they come available.
-This model is similar to Office 365, although you won’t need to pay for a subscription, as new features and upgrades will be continuously rolled out as they are completed.
+It’s a whole new service model for Microsoft – instead of big releases, there will be regular improvements, updates and fixes rolled out directly to individual users as they come available.
 Enterprises, such as Northeastern, will receive those same updates and be able to install them in a more controlled fashion within the university community.

-- Northeastern-managed computers – ITS is developing a new Windows image for faculty/staff and for ITS-managed lab computers that will be based on Windows 10.
-This is anticipated to be available in early 2016.
+- Northeastern-managed computers – ITS is releasing a Windows 10 image for faculty/staff and ITS-managed lab computers.
+A recommended touch-screen tablet model is also forthcoming, which will support Windows 10.

 - Unmanaged Northeastern-owned computers – We strongly caution against upgrading to Windows 10 before ITS has completed testing.

 - Personal computers – If you reserved a copy, please note that when it becomes available to you, you will have the choice to wait to install it.
-ITS does NOT currently recommend upgrading if you use the GlobalProtect VPN to connect to Northeastern resources from off campus, or have installed Northeastern’s version of Symantec Endpoint Protection (SEP) antivirus, as those two services are known to not yet work on Windows 10.
+ITS does NOT currently recommend upgrading if you use the GlobalProtect VPN to connect to Northeastern resources from off campus, or have installed Northeastern’s version of Symantec Endpoint Protection (SEP) antivirus.
+These two services are known to not yet work on Windows 10.

 How To Geek – Here’s what’s different about Windows 10 for Windows 7 users